American Expats and the IRS

 The most essential thing for an American residing in Germany (or any other foreign country) to know is that he or she is required by law to file a U.S. tax return every year with the Internal Revenue Service if income is above the filing requirement.
 It doesn't matter if all income was earned in Germany, or if a German return was filed and German taxes paid.
 He or she still must file a U.S. Form 1040 (or variation of it) and normally other forms as well.

 Unless individuals are highly paid, they may not have a U.S. tax liability.
-Most individuals are able to qualify for the foreign earned income exclusion, which allows them to reduce their taxable income by up to $91,400 for 2009 relating to compensation earned outside of the U.S. The exchange rate for the year 2009 used by the IRS to calculate income is $1.00 = Euro 0.719.
+Most individuals are able to qualify for the foreign earned income exclusion, which allows them to reduce their taxable income by up to $105,900 for 2019 and $107,600 for 2020 relating to compensation earned outside of the U.S. The exchange rate for the year 2019 used by the IRS to calculate income was $1.00 = €0.893 and for 2020 it is $1.00 = €.0877.

-In order to claim the exclusion, an individual must fulfil the requirements of either the Substantial Presence Test (330 foreign presence days within a 12-month period) or the Bona Fide Residence Test (resident of a foreign country for a full calendar year).
+In order to claim the exclusion, an individual must fulfill the requirements of either the Substantial Presence Test (330 foreign presence days within a 12-month period) or the Bona Fide Residence Test (resident of a foreign country for a full calendar year).
 Once the requirements are fulfilled, the exclusion can be claimed by completing and attaching a Form 2555 to the Form 1040.

 For those highly paid individuals who cannot fully exclude their foreign compensation from U.S. taxation with the foreign earned income exclusion, a foreign tax credit can be claimed by completing and attaching a Form 1116 to the Form 1040.
 The foreign tax credit provides a credit for German taxes paid on income earned outside of the U.S. that is subject to U.S. taxation.
 By claiming either or both the foreign earned income exclusion and/or the foreign tax credit, most individuals eliminate any double taxation assessed between the U.S. and Germany.